 Mount the two 4.7K (472) resistors

-Locate the 4.7K resistors (marked "472") just to the left of the baro sensor.
+Locate the 4.7K resistors (marked "472") near the center of the board.
 Solder in place and inspect the solder joints with a 10x jeweler's loupe afterwards and touch up any solder joints that don't look right.